After completing this page, you will be able to:

 git config user.email which returns the email that you set previously

-These configuration settings ensure that changes you make to repositories are attributed to your username and email, so that you can easily track changes over time.
+These configuration settings ensure that changes you make to repositories are attributed to your username and email.

 Check the Status of Changes Using Git Status

-Once you start making changes to files in the repository, you can use the
+Once you start working, you can use the

 git status to check that changes have been made to your file(s).